alxbragg/Traffic-Stop-Analysis/images/README.md

 ## Clarifications

-- The speeding time chart had editing to the tile by ChatGPT.
+- The speeding time chart had editing to the title by ChatGPT.
   - The data displayed remains accurate.